marioperezj/cml_progression_model/README.md

 An single simulation of CML progression can be produced by running the code cml_simulator.py, with the proper arguments.
-The code will produce two files a bone and blood txt files, containing a sample of the status of the bone marrow and bloodstream at different timepoints.
+The code will produce two files a bone and blood txt files, containing a sample of the status of the bone marrow and bloodstream at regular intervals in the individual_results folder.
+The complete pipeline for simulating and creating the data analysis given a specific combination of model parameters is not supported in this repository.
+We include the code so that everyone which is interested in the details about the implementation can take a deeper look.

 ## Simulated data used in the manuscript figures